Asian Art Outpost

 jou do shin shuu

-Known in the west as "Shin Buddhism", this is a school of Japanese "Pure Land Buddhism".
-This form is also known as "True Pure Land Buddhism" or "Jodoshinshu" (jōdoshinshū).
+This is a school of Japanese “Pure Land Buddhism.”
+This form is also known as “True Pure Land Buddhism” or “Jodoshinshu” (jōdoshinshū).

 If you are looking for this title, you probably already know the rest of the story.